asvd/viewport/README.md

 var currentSection = document.getElementById('myViewport').currentSection;
 ```

-If you are going to use the `viewport.js` library, you are likely
-about to create a navigation component.
-This component will be
+If you create a navigation panel reflecting the scrolling state,
-relevant to the particular application / web-page and therefore should
-provide more convenient navigation than the ordinary scrollbar.
-In
-this case it might be reasonable to replace the scrollbar with the
+replace the scrollbars with [intence](http://asvd.github.io/intence)
-[intence](http://asvd.github.io/intence) indicator: it does not
-contain active elements to control the scrolling position (but you
-don't need them anymore, since you have the custom navigation), and
-the scrollable area is designated in much more clear and intuitive way
+indicator: it designates the scrollable area in more clear and
-(comparing to an ordinary scrollbar).
+intuitive way comparing to the ordinary scrollbar.